Adictya/app-builder-docs/docs/customization-api/api-reference/components-api.md

 Accepts a React Component under which the AppBuilder ui is rendered.

 :::info
-The component must return the recieved `props.children` to render the AppBuilder ui.
+The component must return the received `props.children` to render the AppBuilder ui.
 :::

 :::tip
 App root does not have access to any AppBuilder [app states](/customization-api/api-reference/app-state-library) however can be used in tandem with [useUserContext](#useusercontext) to supply app state values as needed via a shared context / data-store.
 :::

-Use the example code given below showcasing a simple usecase of the api as a guide.
+Use the example code given below showcasing a simple use-case of the api as a guide.

 ```tsx {72-79} gh="https://github.com/AgoraIO-Community/App-Builder-Customization-API-Examples/blob/main/customization-api-example/apiexamples/customization/api/app-root.tsx"
 import { customize } from "customization-api";